 However, if you use automated trading software you can “outsource” the trading to your computer.
 This gives you leverage to trade an “unlimited” number of strategies.

-Which time frame is best for trading?
+The best time frame for trading?

 One of the most important things in trading is to have a portfolio of diversified strategies that correlate as little as possible.
 One way to do this is to trade several different time frames.